 The aim was to build a small and simple nixie clock without using a microcontroller (AVR, PIC or so), using only a common primitive logic circuits.
 What nixie tubes are I describe in detail here.
 Having no microcontroller (MCU), functionality of the clock is very simple: it displays the time and is set using two buttons.

-Nixes are powered without mains isolation.
+The nixie tubes are powered without mains isolation.
 Mains voltage of 220-240V is about the right voltage to operate nixies.
 Operation without an isolation transformer is possible if the clock is sealed in a suitable safe box and no live part is externally accessible.
 The backup battery must be enclosed and inaccessible from outside (don't use battery door).
 The buttons must be rated at 250Vac, because it's not just a "contact to contact" voltage that matters, but also "contact to human" voltage.
 Nixie tubes obviously are not exposed, they are safe behind a transparent cover.
 It is of course possible to add an isolation transformer.
 Nixies are powered by one half cycle of mains without filtration capacitor.
-Digitron current is chosen as small as possible to extend their lifetime.
+Nixie current is chosen low to extend their lifetime.
 For Z574M and similar (Z573M, Z570, Z5700M, Z5730M, Z5740M, ZM1080, ZM1080T, ZM1082, ZM1082T) current range from 1.5 to 2.5 mA is permitted.
 Too small current can cause the cathode not to illuminate completely.
 When powered by a pulsing current, the peak current must exceed the minimum required value.
 Pulsed current is a method of nixie dimming.
-To increase the brightnes, a filter capacitor can be added.
+To increase the brightnes, a smoothing capacitor can be added.
 Resistors R8 - R11 determine the nixie current.
-Nixie voltage drop is about 140V and the peak voltage is 325V, the resistor has therefore a peak voltage of 185V.
+Nixie voltage drop is about 140V and the peak voltage of a 230Vac mains is 325V, the resistor has therefore a peak voltage of 185V.
 The resistors are chosen so that the peak current exceeded the minimum operating current, but not too much.
-If the power was not enough to display correctly, you can reduce resistor values.
+If the current wasn't enough to display correctly, you can reduce resistor values.
 I chose 82k resistors, which set peak current to about 2.25 mA (average current is about 0.5 to 0.6 mA), which proved to be sufficient for those nixies to display correctly and to be easily readable.
 Power consumption of this nixie clock is cca 1.8W.

 Long term operation experiences: